 - Free VPNs don’t have the funding to keep up with the constantly evolving demands of cybersecurity.
 Paid VPNs have the benefit of a stable revenue stream;

 - Free VPNs can’t dedicate as much money to improving the usability of their apps.
-Once again, premium VPNs can;
+Once again, paid VPN services can;

-- Free VPNs don’t have as many servers in as many countries as premium VPNs, as physical infrastructure costs a lot of money;
+- Free VPNs don’t have as many servers in as many countries as paid VPNs since physical infrastructure costs a lot of money;

-- Free VPNs will often lack additional features like kill switch and split-tunneling.
+- Free VPNs will often lack additional features like a kill switch and split tunneling.
 Paid VPNs offer more features;

-- The free VPN monetization model opens them to being tempted to sell their users’ browsing data.
-Premium VPNs are already compensated and rely on their good names;
+- The free VPN monetization model could tempt providers to sell their users’ browsing data.
+Paid VPNs are already compensated and rely on their reputation;

-- Free VPNs are likely to impose speed and bandwidth caps to make you buy their subscription.
-Premium VPNs already have your money, so their services aren’t limited.
+- Free VPNs will likely impose speed and bandwidth caps to entice you to buy their subscriptions.
+Paid VPNs already have your money, so their services aren’t limited.

 Under all circumstances, it’s better to choose a paid VPN.